|

 Where

-seen on our Southern shores.
-On coral rubble.
+seen on our Southern shores, on coral rubble.

-Colony 20-40cm or larger.
+Features: Colony 20-40cm or larger.
 The colony usually looks like a mushroom;

 with a flat, broad disk attached to a hard surface by a very short,